-This is the best Apple Upside Down Cake you will ever try.
-This delicious dessert consists of a custard-type cake topped with a thick layer of jammy baked apples, followed with a delicious sour cream sauce.
+This is the best Upside Down Apple Cake you will ever try.
+This delicious dessert consists of a custard-type cake topped with a thick layer of jammy baked apples, followed by a delicious sour cream sauce.
 It's fantastic!

 Apples: Wash 8 or 9 apples, then cut in half and remove the core and stems.
 Place the halved apples into the prepared baking pan and arrange them "standing up" fitting as many of them possible.

-Syrup: Then, stir ⅔ cups sugar, ½ cup hot water, and 1 tbsp vanilla extract until the sugar granules are dissolved.
+Syrup: Then, stir ⅔ cups sugar, ½ cup hot water, and 1 tsp vanilla extract until the sugar granules are dissolved (if you have vanilla seeds, add them as well).
 Pour the syrup over the apples and place in the oven.
-Bake for about 45-55 minutes or until the apples are soft and baked through.
+Bake for about 45-60 minutes or until the apples are soft and baked through.
 If the tops start to burn before the apples are ready, place a flat piece of foil over the top of the baking pan.

-Whisk & combine: In a medium-sized bowl whisk together 2 sticks softened butter and 1.5 cups sour cream until smooth.
+Whisk & combine: In a medium-sized bowl, whisk together 2 sticks of softened butter and 1.5 cups sour cream until smooth.
 Then, add this mixture into whipped eggs and fold until smooth.

 Add flour: Sift the 1/2 cup flour and 1 tsp of baking powder into the mixture and carefully fold it in.